How the call centre chatbot is changing customer service

 They can’t pick up on tonal cues, solve problems or compromise as a human agent can.

-So, there’s still a distinct need for human call centre agents, even amidst the rise of the call centre chatbot.
+So, there’s still a distinct need for human call centre agents, even as chatbots continue to rise in popularity.

-The rise of the call centre chatbot isn’t set to slow down any time soon.
+So despite fears of disrupting the call centre industry and wiping out jobs, the rise of the chatbot isn’t set to slow down any time soon.

 Rather, the future of call centre chatbots will see the technology become ever-more adept at helping us.